 By Rachel Lankester, Mutton Club editor

-There is so much good TV to watch around at the moment.
+There is so much good TV to watch around.
 Especially if you have access to the various streaming services.
 I’ve pulled together some of the best series to watch, especially if you’re a woman in midlife and beyond.

 My husband says I watch too much TV, but there’s some seriously good escapism around!
-These are personal favorites, recommendations from our community, and some random series thrown in for good measure.
+These are personal favorites, recommendations from our community, and some random best TV series thrown in for good measure.

 I’ve also tried to highlight series with strong female characters and if they are in midlife and beyond so much the better!
-We’ll be updating this list with new favorites.
+We’ll be updating this list with new favorite TV shows for middle-aged women.

 Gentleman Jack – iPlayer and HBO

 I’m a huge fan of Suranne Jones, the brilliant star of this wonderful period drama set in Yorkshire in the early 19th century.
-Based on the diary of the real Anne Lister, written in code, about her many romantic liaisons with women, living a secret life in plain sight!
+Based on the diary of the real Anne Lister, written in code, so a true story, about her many romantic liaisons with women, living a secret life in plain sight!
+It’s a fascinating dramatization of true events in history.

 The Morning Show – Apple

 I gobbled this up.
 Reese Witherspoon and Jennifer Anniston in all their messy midlife glory.
-It feels so real and follows real world issues almost in real time.
+It feels so credible and followed real world issues almost in real time – there’s not so much good news in this TV newsroom!
+One of my favorite shows.
 Wonderful.
+Available on Apple TV.

 This Is Us – Prime

 I just love this series about an American family at different stages of their collective lives.
-I’ve watched all of it and feel so invested in the characters.
-I’m now watching the final season and I’m going to miss them all!
+I’ve watched all of it and feel so invested in the family members.
+I watched the final season last year and I’m going to miss them all!

 Grace and Frankie – Netflix

-Another series I will be very sad to see end.
-Jane Fonda and Lily Tomlin are sublime in this show about two glorious older women coming to terms with betrayal, new love and getting older.
+Another series I was very sad to see end.
+Jane Fonda and Lily Tomlin are sublime in this wonderful original series about two glorious older women coming to terms with betrayal, new love and getting older.
 This show was the first of its kind and is still a true and hilarious ground breaker.
+One of the very best Netflix series!

 Big Little Lies – HBO and maybe Prime

-A fabulous cast of midlife women grappling with lives that may look perfect on the surface but are seriously shaky underneath.
+A fabulous cast of midlife women grappling with small town lives that may look perfect on the surface but are seriously shaky underneath.
+A crime drama and psychological thriller in one.
 Reese Witherspoon, Zoe Kravitz, Nicole Kidman, Laura Dern – what’s not to like?!

 Spiral (Engrenanges in French) – Prime

 This is utterly brilliant too.
 Beware, as you might get sucked into the 8 series.
 (See I told you my husband said I watch too much TV – but he did enjoy this one too).
-A French cop drama as only the French could do it – with all of messy life mixed in and beautifully flawed characters.
+I was hooked by the first season.
+A French police drama as only the French could do it – with all of messy life mixed in and beautifully flawed characters.
 Caroline Proust as the main character is sublime.
 I like shows with subtitles as they stop me scrolling on my phone while watching!

 See – Apple

 Some strong female characters in this dystopian vision of a future where a deadly virus has left survivors blind.
-It’s fascinating and disturbing, especially if your worst fear has always been to lose your sight like me!
-It is beautiful to watch and gripping.
+It’s fascinating and disturbing, especially if your worst fear has always been to lose your sight, like me!
+It is beautiful to watch, gripping and massive in scale, even on the small screen.
+The final season came out in 2022.

 The United States of Tara – Possibly Showtime or Prime

 This one’s a little out of leftfield and is quite old having started in 2009.
 Sadly there are only 3 seasons – I could have watched more.
 Toni Collette stars as a mother grappling with dissociative identity disorder and if you’ve ever been the least bit interested in this condition, this series is brilliant.
 Funny and sad.
-And very entertaining.
-I love anything Toni Collette is in and she’s currently starring in Pieces of Her on Netflix which I haven’t watched yet.
+There’s some serious character development in this series, with Toni grappling with most of them!
+It’s very entertaining.
+I love anything Toni Collette is in and she also stars in Pieces of Her on Netflix.
+I reckon Tara is a cult classic for midlife women!

 The Lincoln Lawyer – Netflix

 I hope you’ve enjoyed my roundup of the best series to watch – especially for women in midlife and beyond!
+I reckon it’s a very cool selection of some of the best TV shows for middle-aged women!
+These have certainly kept me entertained.
 Let me know at rachel @ themuttonclub.com if you have other suggestions!